 Associate to bachelor early childhood degree articulation is supported through general transfer agreements between Connecticut state colleges and universities.
 The CT Board of Regents recently launched a Transfer Articulation Policy, which guarantees no loss of credits between an Associate degree program to a Bachelor degree program.
 The Connecticut Early Childhood Teacher Credential (ECTC) validates that a professional meets the teacher competencies in six standard areas: (1) Promoting Child Development and Learning; (2) Building Family and Community Relationships; (3) Observing, Documenting and Assessing to Support Young Children and Families; (4) Using Developmentally Effective Approaches; (5) Using Content Knowledge to Build Meaningful Curriculum and (6) Growing as a Professional.
-The ECTC improves teaching and learning in early childhood programs.
+The ECTC improves teaching and learning in early childhood classrooms by aligning college coursework to national standards and is portable across early childhood programs.
 Connecticut's public colleges that offer the ECTC now have a fully articulated policy for no loss of credits.
-The private colleges conduct a course by course review for credit transfer until such time as a policy is put in place by their governing body, the Office of Higher Education.
+The private colleges conduct a course by course review for credit transfer until such time as a policy is put in place by their governing body, the Office of v.

-v.
 Workforce information.
 Describe: